 Iamblichus’ philosophical stance is connected to some views which separate him from Plotinus and Porphyry and lay the ground for later Neoplatonism, in particular that of Proclus and of the so-called Athenian school of the fifth and sixth century AD.
 These views concern: the status of embodied souls (according to Iamblichus there is no superior part of our soul which resides in intelligible being); the role of religious acts revealed by the gods to enable the soul’s ascension to the intelligible realm (as already noted, for Iamblichus, philosophical and intellectual contemplation alone are not sufficient and theurgy is necessary); a harmonising account of the various theological traditions and the privileged role assigned to Pythagoras and to the Chaldaean Oracles; an account of principles and of the metaphysical hierarchy which, while based on Plotinus’ and Porphyry’s doctrines, includes more degrees and intermediate levels; and, finally, a tendency towards scholasticism and the systematization of exegetical methods.

 A picture of Late Antique philosophy jumping from Iamblichus to Proclus would however be misleading.
 Actually, more than one century separates Iamblichus’ death from the foundation of the Neoplatonist school at Athens by Plutarch of Athens.
 Some crucial details escape us: for example, we don’t even know how and when Iamblichus’ teaching entered the philosophical schools in Athens (Goulet 2012).
 In addition to this, Iamblichus’ posterity in the fourth century does not suggest that his philosophical approach was immediately and unanimously followed.
 Praechter (1910) regarded those disciples of Iamblichus’ who settled in Pergamon, gathering around Iamblichus’ student Aedesius, as forming a school (the “school of Pergamon”), where rational methods were abandoned in favor of theurgy and religious practices.
 In addition, these philosophers are sometimes regarded as forming an ideologically engaged Pagan group threatened by Christian persecution after Constantine.
 Such views are somewhat oversimplistic.
 Our main source for reconstructing this phase of Neoplatonism is Eunapius’ Lives of Philosophers and Sophists (Goulet 2014).
 As already noted, Eunapius is a tendentious source, with his own hagiographical agenda and with little taste for philosophical technicalities.
 Whatever we make of this, he says that Iamblichus’ students formed a large crowd and that those who were eager to learn flocked to him from all parts (see Eunapius Lives VI, 4 [Goulet 2014: 12–14]).
 This and other passages suggest that Pagan philosophical teaching definitely did not go underground under and after Constantine (the elite of the Roman Empire was still largely Pagan at that time).
 Eunapius’ list of Iamblichus’ students confirms the echo of his teaching: the list includes Sopater the Syrian (see above, Section 1.1), Aedesius, Eustathius from Cappadocia, Theodorus, and Euphrasius (see Eunapius Lives V, 5 [Goulet 2014: 12.14–20]).
 Among these, Theodorus is likely to coincide with Theodorus of Asine who, while being a student of Iamblichus, is said to have held different philosophical views and reverted to an intellectualist Platonism of the Plotinian sort.
 Aedesius’ school too certainly hosted different positions and internal debates.
-So Eusebius of Myndus was a member of that school, but apparently held an attitude closer to that of Plotinus and he was inclined to reject theurgical and magical practices.
+Thus Eusebius of Myndus was a member of that school, but apparently held an attitude closer to that of Plotinus and he was inclined to reject theurgical and magical practices.
 On the other hand, theurgy was adopted by Aedesius’ Iamblichean disciples such as Chrysanthius of Sardis, Maximus of Ephesus, and Priscus of Thesprotia.
 Maximus and Priscus were charismatic figures who are mainly known as masters and counsellors of the Emperor Julian (Julian studied philosophy at Pergamon around 350).
-Iamblichus’ teaching actually forms the philosophical background of Julian’s project of restoration of Paganism, as shown by Julian’s own writings and by the short treatise On the Gods and the Cosmos by one Salustius (possibly Saturninius Secundus Salutius, a dignitary at Julian’s court).
+Iamblichus’ teaching actually forms the philosophical background of Julian’s project of restoration of Paganism, as shown by Julian’s own writings (see De Vita 2011) and by the short treatise On the Gods and the Cosmos by one Salustius (possibly Saturninius Secundus Salutius, a dignitary at Julian’s court).
 It is worth noting, however, that even committed theurgists like Maximus did not abandon rational methods (we know about Maximus’ work on Aristotle’s Categories and Prior Analytics).

 In addition to internal debates among Iamblichus’ disciples, fourth-century philosophy includes an overtly anti-Iamblichean trend.
 This is the case with Themistius (orator, commentator of Aristotle and authoritative member of the Senate in Constantinople), who did not endorse Iamblichus’ philosophy and did not show any sympathy for his theurgic and Pythagorean teaching.
 He actually sharply criticizes the new philosophical approach represented by the “man of Chalcis” (an allusion to Iamblichus: see Themistius, Or.
 23, 295b).
-Themistius engaged in a controversy with Maximus of Ephesus over Aristotle’s logic in Constantinople, where Julian acted as arbiter (Ammonius, In Analytica Priora., p.
+Themistius engaged in a controversy with Maximus of Ephesus over Aristotle’s logic in Constantinople, where Julian acted as arbiter (Ammonius, In Analytica Priora, p.
 31.11–23).
 Furthermore, Themistius regarded the Pythagorean Archytas’ treatise on the categories as spurious and argued that the author was not a Pythagorean at all (Boethius, In Categorias, PL 64, 162 A).
 By doing so Themistius actually removed the main support for Iamblichus’ Pythagorean and metaphysical reading of Aristotle.
 Iamblichus’ philosophy, then, was only gradually accepted and it was regarded with both consensus and disagreement in its immediate posterity.
 Certainly, Iamblichus’ philosophical approach did not entail any abandonment of rational methods, not even among those who enthusiastically embraced theurgy.

 3. Iamblichus’ System